Customizing an automation rule or web action output email

 else{ $message2 }

-You can configure the Output section of Suspend User web action so that when a user account is suspended user manager will get a notification message with detailed information.
+You can configure the Rule Output section of the Suspend web action (Active Directory users) so that when a user account is suspended user manager will get a notification message with detailed information.
 For example, the name of the user that clicked on the Suspend web action.

 When a user is suspended, to get the output email with the name of the user that clicked on the Suspend action, you should do the following:

-- In Administrator Console navigate to Home > Configuration > Web Portal > Web Actions.
+In the Cayosoft Administrator Console, navigate to Home > Configuration > Web Portal > Web Actions.

-- Click Active Directory > Suspend User web action.
+Click Active Directory > Suspend web action (Active Directory users).

 $message =